 Using the same template YV's will reflect back on what they did.
 Was it the same or different to what was expected?
 What did they learn?
 What were the benefits of taking part?
 And what will they now change or do differently as a result of the learning and experience?
 See the above example to see what is expected, use this to work out which of the 5 events each volunteer should submit.
 Also use this to guide AV/GC's in determining whether the YV has passed.

 Remember that we are developing YV's ability to reflect because it is proven to deepen learning from experience.
 This article explains some of the reasons.
 You can highlight these to YV's when explaining why they are being asked to complete this activity.
 This article describes the process and some of the theory.
 The STAR model is a simplified version of the theory.
 The STAR model is now often used in recruitment and in assessing people at interview.
 Therefore it's a great skill to have and mention when applying for work in future.

 YV's are encouraged to complete a STAR reflection for all five experiences.

 One will be selected and submitted for assessment [the other 4 remain in draft form].

 The assessment for this activity is formative.

-Unit 3 Activity 3: Reflect on contribution to PSYV In this activity Mentors will receive a STAR reflection form that YV’s are required to submit as a review of at least one of their volunteering experiences.
+Unit 3 Activity 3: Reflect on contribution to PSYV In this activity the AV/GC will receive a STAR reflection form that YV’s are required to submit as a review of at least one of their five volunteering experiences.

 Once you have delivered this session, complete this review.